5 Best Peak Climbing in Nepal

 Mera peak climbing

 Mera Peak at an altitude of 6476m is the highest trekking peak in Nepal.
 The Mera Peak climbing is one of the most captivating climbing journeys In Nepal.
+It is among the Best Peak Climbing in Nepal.
 Lying at the edge of the Khumbu region, this climbing peak offers the magnificent view of five of the highest peaks of the world, including Everest, Lhotse, Cho Oyu, Makalu, and Kanchenjunga.
 Mera peak climbing is an amateur opportunity for all the adventure lovers who dare to stand in the Himalayan summit challenging the conclusive altitude.
 It is one of the amateur journeys in the Himalayas which lets the climbers have an unforgettable experience.
 Located south of Everest in the Hinku valley, this climbing is relatively easier to climb than most other peaks.
 Likewise, climbers get to experience stunning scenery as well as abundant wildlife.

 The Mera Peak climbing starts with a scenic flight from Kathmandu to Lukla.
 From Lukla, we will pass through several villages like Chutang, Kothe, Thangnak, and Khare.
 Furthermore, the route will take us to the Hinku valley from where one can get a majestic glimpse of beautiful landscapes, hills, and snow-covered mountains.
 Ascending further takes us to the base camp of the peak and scales the peak.
 The view from the top of the peak is incredible beholding the sights of peaks like Cho Oyu (8188m), Ama Dablam (6856m), Nuptse (7861m), Lhotse (8414m), Makalu (8463m), and many other mountains.